neos/neos-development-collection/TYPO3.Neos/Documentation/References/PropertyEditorReference.rst

 ``dataSourceIdentifier`` (string)
 	If set, a server-side data source will be called for loading the possible options of the select field.

+``dataSourceAdditionalData`` (array)
+	Key/value pairs that will be sent to the server-side data source with every request.

 Property Type: string ``LinkEditor`` -- Link Editor for internal, external and asset links
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~